 Traverse City, Michigan Truth be told, idyllic Michigan lake town Traverse City's much more renowned for wine (and cherries) than its beer culture, although this being Michigan there are assuredly some fine local breweries in the area.
 And, also, there is 7 Monks Taproom.
 The 46 taps and robust bottle selection lean heavily on mitten-based brews, though there's also strong Belgian representation, as is obligatory whenever a bar has "monk" in the name.
 Talk up the bartender, because many of the taps will be draft-only Michigan releases that won't be around long, then settle in for the long haul with one of the fantastic wood-fired pizzas to keep you company.
 Monks recently opened a sister bar in Michigan beer mecca Grand Rapids, but the original is still the best.
 Must be the Lake Michigan sunsets.

-New Orleans, Louisiana We once called New Orleans the greatest drinking city in the whole damn country.
-But that wasn't because of its craft beer, alas.
-Yet the fact that The Avenue still manages to stand out among the famed cocktaileries of the city is a testament to its greatness, and a strong argument in favor of the 24-hour beer bar.
+New Orleans, Louisiana New Orleans is a renowned drinking city most celebrated for its cocktail game, but the fact that The Avenue still manages to stand out among the famed cocktaileries of the city is a testament to its greatness, and a strong argument in favor of the 24-hour beer bar.
 The tap list is heavy on one-and-done offerings with enough rarities to keep the nerds at bay, while the bottle list is about as thick as a small-town phone book, offering up everything from Belgian farmhouses to Italian goses to all-American IPAs, all of which taste considerably better while perched on the balcony overlooking St. Charles and paired with the famous pork/béchamel/au jus-soaked Dump Truck fries.

 Portland, Oregon Portland’s got enough great beer bars to fill up half this list, but no such list is complete without Belmont Station.
 Like Cameron Frye’s house, the place is cold, and like a museum.
 Except you’re allowed to touch (and drink!) everything.
 That includes 1,200 bottles from every corner of the world -- among them whole sections of Belgians and Germans -- plus seasonal one-offs and rarities from America’s best brewers.
 Basically, if a beer is available in bottles on the West Coast, Belmont Station has it.
 Even better, you can pop those bottles in the Biercafe next door, which includes 20+ taps that always feature Belgians and small-batch miracles from Stumptown’s best brewers, many of whom use Belmont as the unveiling spot and testing ground for new creations and tap takeovers.